Preserving flowers in Sussex

 Our Sussex workshop is not glamorous, being an old mechanics workshop, but it has character, being part of an old Victorian stable block.
 It has a hayloft, and even the original drainage channels in the floor.
 But best of all for us, it has plenty of beams for hanging up bunches of flowers to dry.

-The blooms I hang up come in three categories – popular ones I’ve dried before; tricky flowers, and the third category – experiments.
+The blooms I hang up come in three categories – popular ones I’ve used before; tricky blooms, and the third category – experiments.

 The photo above shows asters drying alongside billy buttons (craspedia).
 The billy buttons always dry well, but the asters looked great then dropped their petals after a few weeks!

-Popular flowers I dry regularly include gypsophila, billy buttons, sea lavender, eryngium, celosia and statice.
+Popular blooms I dry regularly include gypsophila, billy buttons, sea lavender, eryngium, celosia and statice.

 The image above shows blue eryngium thistles and purple sea lavender (limonium).

-White gypsophila, baby’s breath, is really useful for wedding bouquets, flower crowns and table decorations, and dries so a delicate ivory colour.
+White gypsophila, baby’s breath, is really useful for wedding bouquets, flower crowns and table decorations, and dries to a delicate ivory colour.

 These include bunches I’m confident in drying but may not have a market for, or blooms that just won’t co-operate!
-Previous attempts in this field include feverfew (they dry easily but look a little scruffy), cornflowers (the petals are too brittle), coloured achillea (I tried coloured varieties because yellow Achillea Parker is very reliable as a dried flower, but the other colours faded unfortunately) and astrantia (too expensive to sell).
+Previous attempts in this field include feverfew (they dry easily but look a little scruffy), cornflowers (the petals are too brittle), coloured achillea (I tried coloured varieties because yellow Achillea Parker is very reliable dry, but the other colours faded unfortunately) and astrantia (too expensive to sell).

 Then there’s the third category, which appeals to my scientific nature (my training was in chemistry before a career change twenty years ago) – seeing what will dry.
 This year I’ve been trialling carnations, asters (see top images), wild carrot, amaranth and pink gyp amongst others.

-Wild carrot seed heads picked from my garden and ready to dry.
+Wild carrot seed heads picked from my garden dried well.